Adult smoking habits in the UK: 2023

 Current cigarette smokers

 The Annual Population Survey (APS) defines current cigarette smokers as those who said they smoke cigarettes nowadays.
-The Opinions and Lifestyle Survey (OPN) defines current cigarette smokers as those who said they smoked cigarettes, even if occasionally.
+The OPN defines current cigarette smokers as those who said they smoked cigarettes, even if occasionally.
 Current cigarette smokers are provided as a proportion of those in the population.

-From the OPN, those who said they currently use e-cigarettes, a vaping device, or both, are current vapers.
-Current vapers are provided as a proportion of those in the population.
+The OPN defines current e-cigarette users as those who said they currently use e-cigarettes, a vaping device, or both.
+Current e-cigarette users are provided as a proportion of those in the population.

 Survey mode